civboot/civlua/lib/lap/README.md

   If the executor doesn't recognize a value it can either throw an error or treat it as `true` (aka "ready"), depending on the application requirements.

-## `LAP_ASYNC` and `LAP_SYNC` global table
-The `LAP_ASYNC` table should be a list of functions that switch their respective library to async mode.
-An application can then switch modes by simply executing all the functions contained, as well as calling functions like `fd.ioAsync()` to override blocking functions in Lua's std library.
+## Global Variables

+There are four global variables:

+* `LAP_READY`: contains the currently ready coroutines for the executor loop to resume.
+* `LAP_FNS_SYNC` / `LAP_FNS_ASYNC`: contains functions to switch lua to synchronous /
+  asynchronous modes, respectively.
+* `LAP_ASYNC`: is set to true when in async mode to determine behavior at runtime.

-This allows a user to write code in a blocking style yet it can be run asynchronously, such as the following:
+The sync/async tables allows a user to write code in a blocking style yet it can be run asynchronously, such as the following.
+You can even switch back and forth so that tests can be run in both modes.

 ```
 function getLines(path, fn)